-- It is mandatory for all applications to be submitted online via IGMS. - Please ensure that all submissions are endorsed by the corresponding Research Director (for Host Institution) and Dean (for Academic Institution) or equivalent, by the deadline. - The Host institution is to submit a summary of the applications to NMRC. - We will not entertain any late/hardcopy submissions or submissions from individual applicants without endorsement from the Host Institution and Academic Institution. - Application forms, guidelines and grant call information will be available on the NMRC website by 3 January 2023.
+- It is mandatory for all applications to be submitted online via Research Grants Portal (RGP) for CTG and CIA, and IGMS for the remaining programmes. - Please ensure that all submissions are endorsed by the corresponding Research Director (for Host Institution) and Dean (for Academic Institution)\ or equivalent, by the deadline. - The Host institution is to submit a summary of the applications to NMRC. - We will not entertain any late/hardcopy submissions or submissions from individual applicants without endorsement from the Host Institution and Academic Institution\. - Application forms, guidelines and grant call information will be available on the NMRC website by 13 June 2025.

-^{} For applicable STaR, CSA, HCSA and CIA applicants with regular rank faculty / academic appointments.
+\ For applicable STaR, CSA, HCSA and CIA applicants with regular rank faculty / academic appointments.
 Al's endorsement will now be required under "Other Attachment" template (i.e., no longer be required in the IGMS).
+114